anthonyjdella/my-resume/Resume.md

 # State Farm

-* Backend: Develop, test, deploy, and maintain business critical RESTful API's using Java & Spring Boot framework that serves data and handles over 100,000 requests to our insurance policy platform, to prevent millions in monetary loss.
+* Backend: Develop, test, deploy, and maintain business-critical RESTful APIs using Java & Spring Boot framework that serves data and handles 100,000+ requests to our insurance policy platform, to prevent millions in monetary loss.
-    * Java, Spring Boot, Maven, Postgres, JUnit

-* Integration Layer: Design and implement a microservice integration layer using Java & Spring Boot to abstract components between our core application and outbound calls to high-impact business data which help calculate insurance rates.
+* Integration Layer: Design and implement a microservice integration layer utilizing Java & Spring Boot to abstract components between our core application and outbound calls to high-impact business data, which help calculate insurance rates.
-    * Java, Spring Boot, PolicyCenter, Maven, JUnit

-* DevOps: Improve software release efficiency up to 50%, by creating continuous integration and deployment pipelines to automatically build, scan, test, and deploy software, which reduces the time-to-market.
+* DevOps: Optimize software release efficiency up to 50% by creating CI/CD pipelines that automatically build, scan, test, and deploy software, which improves time-to-market.

+* Chaos Engineering: Reduce web service unplanned downtime by implementing Chaos Engineering tools to determine potential failure points, which saves time and costs.

+* Automation: Perform BDD using Agile methodology by writing automated E2E UI tests in CodeceptJS and Gherkin to quickly and effectively validate business scenarios.

+    * Java, Spring Boot, PolicyCenter, Maven, Postgres, JUnit
     * Gitlab CI/CD, Jenkins, Karate Tests

-* Automation:

-    Implement chaos engineering pipelines which introduce chaos into our environments so that we can prepare for them in production.

     Research and implement new tools and best practices within our Products so that we are cutting edge and cool.

-    Set up Continuous Integration pipelines that perform scans, run unit tests,

     Set up a logging framework which uses SLF4J to log not only a message, but also meta data related to input parameters.